rlucas11/panelCodeR/README.md

 - `predetermined` specifies whether to include correlations between the random intercept (i.e., stable trait component) and the first-wave autoregressive-process variables in residualized models.
 As described by Andersen (2022), this addresses some problems with these models when certain assumptions are violated.
 - `crossLag` specifies whether the reciprocal lagged associations between the two variables in a bivariate model are included.
+- `lags` specifies how many lags to include for stability and cross-lagged paths.
+The default is 1 and can be as high as 1 minus the number of waves.
+This feature is not implemented for models with a random intercept.
 - `ma` specifies whether to include moving averages (introduced in the context of the GCLM, but technically possible to include in other models; see Zyphur et al, 2020).
 - `clma` specifies whether to include cross-lagged moving averages (again introduced in the context of the GCLM).
 - `traitCors` specifies whether to include the correlation between the stable trait components.